Settings

 Template Thickness:

 If a thick template is used, the dimension around the pipe is scaled to accurately compensate for the increased radius of the exterior of the template.
 The thickness specified is the added radius.
 This is not necessarily the measured thickness of the template.
 When a template is bent, the exterior of the template, where the lines are drawn, can expand so a trial and error method should be used to determine the appropriate thickness value to enter here.
-For a uniform density template, start with a thickness that is half the measured thickness of your final template.
+For a uniform density template, start with a thickness setting equal to the measured thickness of your physical template.
 A properly specified template will wrap around a pipe and have its angular scale meet at +/- 180 deg.
 When using paper templates for large pipes, a setting of 0 will be good enough for most cases.

 Ordinate Lines:

-Starting in version 1.7, Digital Pipe Fitter can generate ordinate lines on the templates as well as creating report files which include measurements for hand measured layout.
+Digital Pipe Fitter can generate ordinate lines on the templates as well as creating report files which include measurements for hand measured layout.

 The From setting selects the location of the line from which the ordinate lines originate.
 The report will show the measurements from this line to the cutline.
 If the setting selected is inappropriate for the type of cutline generated, something reasonable will be generated.
+To generate the report after enabling ordinate lines, use the menu item Print/Report and select a component.

 The options include: